oracle/oracle-database-operator/README.md

 * ### Delete the Deployment

+  #### Option1: Delete `oracle-database-operator.yaml`

+  Use this option if you install the operator using `oracle-database-operator.yaml`

   After all CRD instances are deleted, it is safe to remove the CRDs, APIServices and operator deployment.
 To remove these files, use the following command:

   ```sh